Menu

 Rationale:

-Take home task:
+Take home tasks:

 Choose from one, or even more, of the following.
 Alternatively, choose something of your own – get creative!

-• Produce a PPT about WWII
+• Produce a PPT about the endangered species found in the rainforest

-Hand in date: Friday 11th July 2025
+Hand in date: Friday 17th October 2025

 How you can support your child at home:

-• Ensure that your child reads at least 5 times a week and has the opportunity to discuss their reading with you.
+• Ensure that your child reads at least 5 times a week and has the opportunity to discuss their reading. with you.
 Please could you ensure this is recorded in their reading record.

-Our PE days will staying on a Monday and Thursday.
+Our PE days will staying on a Wednesday and Friday.
 Please ensure children come to school in the correct kit on these days and that long hair is tied back.
 We do not allow the children to wear earrings for PE so please can they be removed on these days or taped over.

 Thank you for taking the time to read all the information.